Shame: Joseph Burgo's shame paradigms

 In his first subdivision of shame he looks into is unrequited love; which is when you love someone but your partner does not reciprocate, or one is rejected by somebody that they like; this can be mortifying and shaming.
 Unrequited love can be shown in other ways as well.
 For example, the way a mother treats her new born baby.
-An experiment called The Still Face Experiment was done where a mother showed her baby love and talked to the baby for a set period of time.
+An experiment called "The Still Face Experiment" was done where a mother showed her baby love and talked to the baby for a set period of time.
 She then went a few minutes without talking to the baby.
 This resulted with the baby making different expressions to get the mother's attention.
 When the mother stopped giving the baby attention, the baby felt shame.
+According to research on unrequited love, people tend to date others who are similar in attractiveness, leaving those less attractive to feel an initial disappointment that creates a type of unrequited love in the person.
 The second type of shame is unwanted exposure.
-This would take place if you were called out in front of a whole class for doing something wrong or if someone saw you doing something you didn't want them to see.
+This would take place if you were called out in front of a whole class for doing something wrong or if someone saw you doing something you did not want them to see.
 This is what you would normally think of when you hear the word shame.
 Disappointed expectation would be your third type of shame according to Burgo.
 This could be not passing a class, having a friendship go wrong, or not getting a big promotion in a job that you thought you would get.
 The fourth and final type of shame according to Burgo is exclusion which also means being left out.
 Many people will do anything to just fit in or want to belong in society, e.g., at school, work, friendships, relationships, everywhere.